 Reporting on companies (listed or private), their performance, challenges, leadership, management issues including corporate governance, fraud etc.

-Stories on analysis of business trends and issues can be submitted for this category.
+Analysis of business trends and issues is included in this category.

 One entry per category.

 One entry must consist of a minimum of three and maximum of five articles, recordings or transcriptions published or broadcast between 1 January and 31 December 2020.

 Submitted entries will not be returned.

 Reporting on the economy and political economy and the impact of South African government policy, international policy and events that influence the South African economy.